duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 An alternative to using the projections to set up a deconstructor to be used with `divide` is to contra-map each projection to its corresponding divisible value and combine the pieces with `(>+<)`.
-That is the style favoured by Tom Ellis [^tom-style], which is why I have added a "t" prefix to `tdivide` comes from.
-For instance, Gabriella's example would be spelled as follows in this style:
+That is the style favoured by Tom Ellis, [^tom-style] which is why I have added a "t" prefix to `tdivide` comes from.
+For instance, Gabriella Gonzalez's example would be spelled as follows in this style:

 ``` haskell
 nonNegativeOctantT :: Predicate Point